isl-org/OpenBot/android/README.md

 The second button is for selecting the **drive mode**.
 There are three different drive modes when using a game controller (e.g. PS4):

-- **Game Mode**: Use the right and left shoulder triggers (R2, L2) for forward and reverse throttle and either joystick for steering.
+- **Game**: Use the right and left shoulder triggers (R2, L2) for forward and reverse throttle and either joystick for steering.
 This mode imitates the control mode of car racing video games.
 - **Joystick**: Use either one of the joysticks to control the robot.
 - **Dual**: Use the left and right joystick to control the left and right side of the car.
 This is raw differential steering.